Solve a problem

 o = objective(ocp_sol) # scalar objective value

-i = iterations(ocp_sol) # number of iteration
+i = iterations(ocp_sol) # number of iterations

 tf = t[end]